 TINKER #1: I have a high pitched voice, almost as high as my spirits.
 I like to torment things.
 I like to throttle things.
 I like to break things.
 One of the human younglings I throttled said I sounded just like Gollum (whoever that is).
 He didn’t say much more after I finished squeezing though.
 Would you like to play?

 BOYS#1-4: We are caught in a spell.
 We can barely remember our own names.
 If we are disturbed we crow like a rooster in order to alert the Pan.
 Please!
 Help us!
 The Pan will kill us just for entertainment, but he also uses us to make himself younger.
 He steals our lives away.

-EBERON: I am Eberon, Protector of the Covenant, and son to Oberon, high king and lord of all the light realms of the fae.
+EBERON: I am Eberon, Protector of the Covenant, and son of Oberon, high king, and lord of all the light realms of the fae.
 Perhaps you have heard of me.
-Even in the mortal realm my father’s name is still known — if only because of that English bard.
+Even in the mortal realm, my father’s name is still known — if only because of that English bard.
 My fate is bound to the protection of the covenant between the dark, light, and mortal realms.
-For thousands of years the covenant has kept the animosity between our various peoples in check.
+For thousands of years, the covenant has kept the animosity between our various peoples in check.
 A new and inexperienced mortal protector has now taken up the mantle as well.
 What this means for us all is hard to say.